mindspore-lab/mindone/examples/opensora_hpcai/README.md

 #### Inference Performance

-We evaluate the inference performance of text-to-video generation by measuring the average sampling time per step.
+We evaluate the inference performance of text-to-video generation by measuring the average sampling time per step and the total sampling time of a video.

 Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.